- Home

 Exceptions and Guidance

 Ten statutory exceptions to the fee exist, including urgent medical needs, imminent family emergencies, law enforcement assistance and others.
 DHS will determine eligibility for exceptions on a case-by-case basis.
-The Federal Register notice associated with this policy change outlines further details, including exceptions to the fee requirement and payment instructions.
+The Federal Register notice accompanying this policy change provides additional details, including exceptions to the fee requirement and payment instructions.

 Don’t Miss an Update